-Side cutting edge The side cutting edge does most of the cutting.
-As the tool bit moves along the workpiece the side cutting edge removes most of the material.
-Front cutting edge The front cutting edge cuts when the tool is advanced into the work.
-Nose The nose is a critical part of the cutting edge, because it produces the surface finish of the workpiece.
+Side Cutting Edge The side cutting edge does most of the cutting.
+As the too bit moves along the work piece the side cutting edge removes most of the material.
+Front Cutting Edge The front cutting edge cuts when the tool is advanced into the work.
+Nose The nose is a critical part of the cutting edge, because it produces the surface finish of the work piece.
+Side Rake The side rake produces the side cutting edge that cuts into the work piece.
+Side Relief Side relief provides clearance for the side cutting edge.
+Without side relief, the side of the tool bit would hit the work piece and not allow the cutting edge to penetrate the work piece.
+Back Rake The back rake produces the front cutting edge that cuts into the work piece.

-Side rake The side rake produces the side cutting edge that cuts into the workpiece.
-Side relief Side relief provides clearance for the side cutting edge.
-Without side relief, the side of the tool bit would hit the workpiece and not allow the cutting edge to penetrate the workpiece.
-Back rake The back rake produces the front cutting edge that cuts into the workpiece.
-Front relief Front relieve provides clearance for the front cutting edge.
-Without front relief, the front of the tool bit would hit the workpiece and not allow the cutting edge to penetrate the workpiece.
+Front Relief Front relieve provides clearance for the front cutting edge.
+Without front relief, the front of the tool bit would hit the work piece and not allow the cutting edge to penetrate the work piece.